 How can I get a filter?

 If you believe the interference to Freeview might be due to 4G at 800 MHz, call us.
-We can either arrange for an at800 engineer to visit your home or send you a free filter to fit yourself.
+We can arrange to send you a free filter to fit yourself.

-Alternatively, we can send you a free filter to fit yourself, free of charge.
-We have several different types of filters so would need to speak to you to understand which is the most appropriate one to send to you.
-Fitting instructions are included with the indoor filter and we can provide further advice online and by phone.
-We recommend you get an outdoor filter fitted by an aerial installer.
+We have several different types of filters so would need to speak to you to understand which one would be the most appropriate to send to you.
+Fitting instructions are included with the indoor filter and we also have an online video showing how to fit it.
+We can provide further advice by phone.
+Outdoor filters should be fitted by an aerial installer.

 How can we improve this post?